vcflib/vcflib/doc/vcfsamplediff.md

 # DESCRIPTION

+Establish putative somatic variants using reported differences between germline and somatic samples.
 Tags each record where the listed sample genotypes differ with <tag>.
 The first sample is assumed to be germline, the second somatic.
 Each record is tagged with <tag>={germline,somatic,loh} to specify the type of variant given the genotype difference between the two samples.